akxreddy/AspNetCore.Docs/aspnetcore/grpc/protobuf.md

 person.Attributes.Add(attributes);
 ```

-## Unstructured data in messages
+## Unstructured and conditional messages

 Protobuf is a contract-first messaging format, and an apps messages need to be specified in *.proto* files when the app is compiled.
-Protobuf offers language features and well known types to support unstructured data and unknown message types.
+For advanced scenarios, Protobuf offers language features and well known types to support conditional and unknown message.

 ### Any